boost-ext/di/doc/tutorial.md

 ###4.
 [Basic] Annotations to the rescue

 Above example are fine and dandy, nonetheless, they don't cover one important thing.
-How `Boost.DI` knows which constructor to choose and what if they are ambiguous?
+How `[Boost].DI` knows which constructor to choose and what if they are ambiguous?

 Well, algorithm is very simple.
 The longest (most parameters), unique constructor will be chosen.
-Otherwise, `Boost.DI` will give up with compile time error.
+Otherwise, `[Boost].DI` will give up with compile time error.
 However, which constructor should be chosen is configurable by [BOOST_DI_INJECT].

 To illustrate this, let modify `model` constructor.